 4. The Group of Seven Reimagined edited by Karen Schauber

 Next year marks the 100th anniversary of the Group of Seven’s formation.
 Through stunning paintings of Canada’s landscape, the seven artists shaped the way many of us see the country.
-This books not only shares 21 of the most famous works of art, but draws on award-winning authors to craft a short-narrative about the plot, setting, and emotion of each.
+This book not only shares 21 of the most famous works of art, but draws on award-winning authors to craft a short-narrative about the plot, setting, and emotion of each.
 This coffee table book is perfect for anyone who loves and appreciates the beauty of Canada.
 Buy here.

 5. Ultimate Veg: Easy & Delicious Meals for Everyone by Jamie Oliver